10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 * Inheritance from Base: Components should take advantage of the solid foundation provided by base styles.
 When base-level styles are set up correctly, you minimize the need to redefine styles.
 Usually, you’ll only need to adjust specific properties like colors or spacing at the component level.

-* Avoid Using Margins on Components: Components should be built in isolation, meaning we don’t know exactly where a component will be used.
-Including margins directly in component styles can create unnecessary complications.
-We'll cover alternative approaches later in this document.
+* Avoid Using Margins on Components: Baking margins into reusable components creates spacing that's difficult to override in different contexts.
+Instead, create spacing using techniques like the lobotomized owl selector (`* + *`) or the `gap` property on parent containers.
+We'll cover these approaches in detail later in this document.

 * Encapsulation: Component styles should be scoped and encapsulated to avoid affecting other components.
 Use methodologies like BEM or CUBE to ensure your styles remain modular and isolated.